Mr. Props Logo

 Best Practices for Implementation

-2. Deliver the letter as both a PDF attachment and inline text in your message.
-About 34% of guests read on mobile and won't open attachments.
+2. Deliver as both a PDF attachment and inline message text; 34% of guests on mobile won't open attachments.

-3. Assign one person to update the Airbnb guest welcome letter template each quarter — seasonal info, new WiFi passwords, and changed house rules go stale fast.
+3. Assign one person to update the template each quarter — seasonal info, Wi-Fi passwords, and house rules go stale.

-4. Print a physical copy and place it on the kitchen counter.
-Digital-only approaches miss the 15–20% of guests who skip pre-arrival messages entirely.
+4. Print a physical copy and place it on the kitchen counter; 15–20% of guests skip pre-arrival messages entirely.

-5. Audit guest reviews monthly for repeated questions.
-If three guests ask the same thing, your welcome note has a gap.
-Fix it that week.
+5. Audit guest reviews monthly for repeated questions — if three guests ask the same thing, update the letter that week.

 Clear Communication Drives Better Reviews

-A well-crafted guest welcome letter does more than share WiFi passwords.
-It sets expectations, reduces friction, and builds trust before anyone picks up the phone to complain.
+A well-crafted guest welcome letter sets expectations, reduces friction, and builds trust before anyone picks up the phone to complain.
 Hosts who skip this step pay for it in review scores.
+Properties using a structured Airbnb guest welcome letter format see an average 4.8-star rating compared to 4.3 stars for those without one, based on 2025 Superhost survey data across 12,000 listings.
+That gap is the difference between page-one visibility and obscurity.